Professional fishermen, as well as novice, come from hundreds of miles away to cast their line on Amber Lake, our resort's Grade A Musky fishing lake.

 Step 6 - Choose the Best Bait or Lure

 Again, this decision is an ongoing debate among the professionals.
 Some believe live bait such as frogs or large minnows work best.
 Others believe a life-like lure ranging from 4-10" will grant you that legendary catch.

 One of the original Musky lures on the market is still one of the most popular, the "Suick Musky Thriller".
 Other recommended lures are the Mepps Magnum Musky Killer Bucktail, the Musky Innovations Bull Dawg and the range of MudPuppy lures.

 Often Muskies will attack the lure/bait very close to the boat as they may have been watching from a distance and are just now ready for the kill.
 Don't pull in your line in those last 10 feet, rather dip the end of your rod in the water and make a figure 8 pattern to lure the Musky to bite.
 Check out this youtube video for an example, then come back and give us a call at 715-588-1962.
 Your next Musky fishing trip awaits you!

 The Musky has been known as the "fish of 10,000 casts" for many generations.
 This type of elusive fish requires loads of patience but the reward is so worth it.
 Catching a Musky is the fight of a lifetime for most sport fishermen and as with all good things, requires time, energy and patience.

 Following the 8 steps above is your best chance at catching a Musky this season.
 Do you have a tip we haven't mentioned above?
 Please contact us at 715-588-1962 to let us know.
 We'd love to hear it!

 Now are you ready to plan your Musky fishing trip on the best lake for Musky fishing?
-Call Birch Trail Resort on Squaw Lake at 715-588-1962 to enjoy a lakeside cabin in Minocqua, Wisconsin. (see above our actual cabin on the lake)
+Call Birch Trail Resort on Amber Lake at 715-588-1962 to enjoy a lakeside cabin in Minocqua, Wisconsin. (see above our actual cabin on the lake)